 Firdaous Halim shared the results of the mapping exercise on current conditions to support the pre-planning phase of the marine space in the Western Mediterranean.
 She presented an overview of the state of the marine environment and its conservation and the results of the transboundary regional analysis of current maritime activities and uses taking place in the area.

 This transboundary analysis revealed the emergence of conflicts between human activities and the environment as well as conflicts of uses between human activities.
 These conflicts are expected to increase because of the expected growth of maritime activities and uses (except for the fishing sector), hence the need to organize and plan the marine space in the West Mediterranean.

-She explained the methods and main results related to the: governance framework; environmental characterization; main maritime sectors present in the region; use-use and use-environment (in)compatibilities; as well as the main cross-border issues identified in the area.
+For the Southeast Pacific, Michele Quesada da Silva presented an overview of the same activity in the Gulf of Guayaquil, a cross-border bay shared by Ecuador and Peru, including the governance framework; environmental characterization; main maritime sectors; use-use and use-environment (in)compatibilities; as well as the main cross-border issues identified in the area.

 She concluded with two key messages applicable to both pilots: i) not all conflicts and synergies are related to spatial use, some being a matter of management; and ii) transboundary issues are not about the use of the space itself but rather how national decisions about maritime activities on one side of the border can affect the other side of the border, as well as the good environmental status.

 Cristina Cervera Núñez, Firdaous and Michele shared the three future scenarios for 2030 developed by the Intergovernmental Oceanographic Commission of UNESCO, to be used to prepare regional recommendations for the adoption of a roadmap on Marine Spatial Planning (MSP) in each pilot project:

 - A trend scenario where no integrated maritime policy has been implemented

 - A conversationist scenario where the conservation of the marine space is the priority